The Kaufmann Family

 The legacy of Fallingwater will also forever link the Kaufmann name to that of Frank Lloyd Wright and indeed, the history of modern architecture.

 Liliane Sarah Kaufmann (1889-1952)

 Lillian (later changed to Liliane) Kaufmann was born in Pittsburgh, the only child of Bella and Isaac Kaufmann.
 Raised in the extended Kaufmann family, she made full use of her gift for foreign languages and her innate sense of style.
-Following her marriage to Edgar Kaufmann in 1909, the couple rose in Pittsburgh society as tastemakers and connoisseurs of modern art, architecture, and design.
+Following her marriage to Edgar Kaufmann in 1909, the couple rose in Pittsburgh's social society as tastemakers and connoisseurs of modern art, architecture and design.

 Liliane Kaufmann was also devoted to public health causes.
 During World War I, she was in charge of Red Cross surgical dressing work rooms in Pittsburgh and later received training at the Red Cross Nurses’ Aide Corps in Washington, DC.
 After completing the course, she undertook the fulltime job at Mercy Hospital in Pittsburgh of helping regular nurses in the emergency department.
 She volunteered for ten years at Mercy, serving on several committees as well as representing the hospital at Pittsburgh’s Council of Medical Social Service.

-An avid outdoors person like her husband, Liliane enjoyed hiking, horseback riding, and fly fishing.
+An avid outdoor lover like her husband, Liliane enjoyed hiking, horseback riding and fly fishing.
 She also raised long-haired Dachshunds as show dogs.

 Edgar Jonas Kaufmann jr. (1910-1989)